Children’s Healthcare of Atlanta to Open 2 MSF Children’s Hospital in Brookhaven

 by John Nelson

 BROOKHAVEN, GA. — On Sunday, Children’s Healthcare of Atlanta (CHOA) is set to open Arthur M. Blank Hospital, a 2 million-square-foot children’s hospital located in the northeastern Atlanta suburb of Brookhaven.
-The Atlanta Journal-Constitution reports that the facility, which is situated at the heart of CHOA’s new North Druid Hills campus, costed approximately $1.5 billion to develop.
+The Atlanta Journal-Constitution reports that development costs for the facility, which is situated at the heart of CHOA’s new North Druid Hills campus, totaled approximately $1.5 billion.

 Arthur M. Blank Hospital rises 19 stories on a 70-acre site at the corner of I-85 and North Druid Hills Road.
 The new facility offers 446 patient beds, a 70,000 square-foot emergency department with 69 emergency exam rooms and a level one pediatric trauma center — the only dedicated one in Georgia, according to CHOA.